Neighbourhood development plans

-If you are interested in preparing a neighbourhood development plan, contact your local planning authority.
-Depending on where you live, this will be your local district or borough council or the Peak District National Park Planning Authority.
-You can find links to their websites through our listing of the district and borough councils.
+If you're interested in preparing a neighbourhood development plan, contact your local planning authority.
+Depending on where you live, this will be your local district or borough council or Peak District National Park planning.

-If you are already involved in preparing a neighbourhood development plan, we can provide an overview on major infrastructure such as roads, schools, waste management and public rights of way.
+If you're already involved in preparing a neighbourhood development plan, we can provide an overview on major infrastructure such as roads, schools, waste management and public rights of way.

 Any requests for information or consultations on draft neighbourhood development plans should be sent by email: firstname.lastname@example.org

 A neighbourhood development order allows the community to grant planning permission for development that complies with the order.
 This removes the need for a planning application to be submitted to the local planning authority.

 A community right to build order allows community groups to bring forward smaller-scale development on a specific site, without the need for planning permission.

 Any benefit from this development is to be used in the community, for example, to maintain affordable housing stock or to provide local facilities such as playgrounds and village halls.

 Community right to build orders are subject to a limited number of exclusions, such as proposals needing to fall below certain thresholds so that an Environmental Impact Assessment is not required.
 Proposals are subject to testing by an independent person and a community referendum.